 Whereas most investors prefer to buy the bullion version of the coins that are listed on this page, there also exist some special coin versions that are highly sought after by collectors.
 One such example is the proof version of the American Platinum Eagles.
 These coins change their design every year whereas the bullion version continues to use the same standard design.
 The Royal Canadian Mint also issues collectible limited-edition proof Platinum Canadian Maple Leafs.

 The coins listed on this page are/were produced by some of the most respected minting institutions in the world.
-The first three coins in this list are still minted annually in large quantities.
+The bullion coins in this list are minted annually according to the current market demand but mintage of collectible proof coins is capped.
 Click on the provided links to buy these platinum coins from respected dealers online, compare current prices or just simply find out more information.

 The US Mint produces the American Platinum Eagles since 1997.
-The coins are minted out of 99.95% fine platinum in the sizes of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz.
-Buyers can choose between brilliant uncirculated and proof coins with the latter bearing the mint mark W for the West Point branch of the US Mint.
-Lady Liberty is portrayed in close-up on the obverse side of the coins and an eagle in flight is shown on the reverse.
-However, proof coins display a different unique reverse design each year.
-Burnished uncirculated coins (also with the W mint mark) were minted between 2006 and 2008 and displayed the same reverse design as the proof coins in these years.
+The 1 oz coins with a US $ 100 face value are minted out of 99.95% fine platinum.
+Additional fractional coins were minted until 2008 in the sizes of 1/2 oz (US $ 50), 1/4 oz (US $ 25) and 1/10 oz (US $ 10).
+Buyers can choose between brilliant uncirculated, proof and burnished uncirculated (only from 2006 - 2008) coins with the latter two bearing the mint mark W for the West Point branch of the US Mint.
+Lady Liberty is portrayed in close-up on the obverse side of the American Platinum Eagle coins and an eagle in flight is shown on the reverse.
+However, the design of proof coins differs from this standard design in most years.
+Burnished uncirculated coins displayed the same design as the proof coins of the same year.